 Outbuildings cost, planning permission and building regulations?

-UK outbuildings are typically used for an extra indoor recreational space?
-Or are you perhaps looking for an extra space for a home office or work shop.
-Outbuildings are used for lots to different usages.
+In the UK, outbuildings are typically used as extra indoor recreational spaces, or as additional space for a home office or workshop.
+Outbuildings can be used for a variety of different purposes.

-Do I require planning permission for an outbuilding?
+Do I need planning permission for an outbuilding?

-In most cases no, as long as you as you stick to the guidelines of permitted development and are not within a conservation area then you do not need planning permission for outbuildings.
+In most cases, no. As long as you adhere to the guidelines of permitted development and are not located within a conservation area, you do not require planning permission for outbuildings.

-You can build multiple outbuildings under PD, providing the total area covered by such buildings do not exceed 50% of the total area of the curtilage.
-The 50% area should take into account any extensions, but not the area covered by the main house.
+Under Permitted Development (PD) rules, you can build multiple outbuildings as long as the total area they cover does not exceed 50% of the total area of the curtilage.
+When calculating the 50% area, you should include any extensions but not the area covered by the main house.

-Outbuildings can not sit forward to the principal elevation of the house.
+Outbuildings cannot be positioned forward of the principal elevation of the house.

-Have a maximum overall height of 4 metres with a dual pitched roof or 3 metres for any other roof.
+They must have a maximum eaves height of 2.5 metres and a maximum overall height of 4 metres if they have a dual-pitched roof, or 3 metres for any other type of roof.

-If the outbuilding is within 2 metres of the boundary the Maximum height is to be 2.5 metres.
+If the outbuilding is within 2 metres of the boundary, its maximum height must be 2.5 metres.

-In National Parks, the Broads, Areas of Outstanding Natural Beauty and World Heritage Sites the maximum area to be covered by buildings, enclosures, containers and pools more than 20 metres from the house to be limited to 10 square metres.
+In National Parks, the Broads, Areas of Outstanding Natural Beauty, and World Heritage Sites, the maximum area covered by buildings, enclosures, containers, and pools over 20 metres from the house is limited to 10 square metres.

-Do I require building regulations for an outbuilding?
+Do I need building regulations for an outbuilding?

-Do I require a party wall surveyor for an outbuilding?
+Do I need a party wall surveyor for an outbuilding?

 How much does an outbuilding cost?